fiddleheadjs/fiddlehead/README.md

 function App() {
     useStoreInit(
-        App, // Scope, must be an object
-        {title: 'Store usage example'} // Initial data, must be a plain object );
+        App, // Scope, can be any object (reference) but not a primitive value {title: 'Store usage example'} // Initial data, must be a plain object );